dphuonganh/Heritage-Go/README.md

 # Heritage-Go

-OMG I spent a lot of time editing this Readme :bow: :bow:
+OMG I spent a lot of time to edit this Readme :bow: :bow:

 ## Héritage GO